ownjoo-org/query_idr/README.md

 # query_idr
 query Rapid7 IDR API with graphql

-# NOTE:
+# SECURITY NOTE:
+I wrote the .py file.
+You have my word that they don't do anything nefarious.
+Even so, I recommend that you perform your own static analysis and supply chain testing before use.
+Many libraries are imported that are not in my own control.

 The executables provided here were built with a nifty python package https://nuitka.net/.

-While I have no indication that there are security risks with the tool, I have not security tested them and cannot assure you that they are safe.
+While I have no indication that there are security risks with the tool, I did not write it and have not security tested it and; therefore, cannot assure you that they are safe.
 USE AT YOUR OWN RISK!!

 # usage
 ```